codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ---
 layout: post
-title: Part 1 of 3 - Building a Deep Learning PC
+title: Part 1 of 3: Building a Deep Learning PC
 ---

 So while I have only recently slowly got into data science and using deep learning libraries.
 I have been preparing for this future ever since I started my computer science degree two years ago.
 And now it has come the time I really (yes, really) needed to get myself some better hardware to move to the next level of my education.

+While there are some people out there who believe using a cloud solution was always going to be better than outlaying the capital cost for your own local system.
+I however, believe that over time, building and managing your own system can be beneficial for both understanding deep learning and the environments required to develop them in.
+  Additionally, the new NVIDIA Turing architecture GeForce 2080 Ti GPU is also a great one for use with gaming.
+I am also lucky to be be a research assistant at the University of Wollongong developing large-scale big data applications with Spark.
+For this, I needed my own system at home that I could use as a master node to control any additional distributed systems I can build.

 Machine learning and deep learning optimized computers are an expensive endeavour.
 Trust me, I have looked (if you are curious, this [prebuilt device](https://www.nvidia.com/en-au/data-center/dgx-2/) by nVidia is pretty slick).
 While my system is worth more than what most people would spend on a PC, I reasoned that I would using this to build some fairly large ML models before long and would use it going forward into my academic research career.
 So I was more than willing to add some serious juice.
+If you would like to read more about the best components for your own Deep Learning PC, I highly recommending reading this [post](http://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) by Tim Dettmers which I found to be really beneficial when I was planning my build.

 This is a post series as a reminder to myself as much as to help those who are considering building and setting up a similar system.
 Any comments or suggestions would be welcome as I am still a student learning about how to best configure these systems.

 This is a three part series that I will endeavour to update regularly as I discover better workflows.
+Addtionally, there will be an optional fourth part discussing about how to use the GPU without attaching the screen to it.
 1. Part 1 (this post): Hardware Drivers and System OS Installation.
-2. Part 2: Development Environment and Library Installation
+2. Part 2: Development Environment, Frameworks, and IDE Installation.
-3. Part 3: Configuring Remote Access and Testing your new Development Environment
+3. Part 3: Configuring Remote Access and Testing your new Development Environment.
+4. Part 4 (Optional): Using GPU on Linux without OpenGL and Xorg

 ## Hardware and System OS Installation
 #### Hardware Configurations
 ```
-CPU: Intel Core i9 9900K
+CPU: Intel Core i9 9900K LGA1151 3.6GHz (5GHz Turbo) 8 Cores, 16 Thread Unlocked
-Motherboard: Asus ROG Maximus XI Extreme
+Motherboard: Asus ROG Maximus XI Extreme*
 Memory: 32GB DIMM DDR4 3200MHZ
+PSU: Asus ROG Thor 1200W 80+ Platinum
-Hard Drive: 2x Samsung 970 Pro 521GB V-NAND NVMe M.2 SSD*
+Hard Drive: 2x Samsung 970 Pro 521GB V-NAND NVMe M.2 SSD**
-Additional Persistent Storage: 6x Samsung 860 Pro 1TB V-NAND SATA SSD in Raid 0 with Intel Rapid Storage**
+Additional Persistent Storage: 6x Samsung 860 Pro 1TB V-NAND SATA SSD in Raid 0 with Intel Rapid Storage***
-Onboard GPU: Intel UHD Graphics support
+Onboard GPU: Intel UHD Graphics 630
-Additional GPU: 2x Asus GeForce RTX 2080 Ti Dual with nVidia NVLink
+Additional GPU: 2x Asus GeForce RTX 2080 Ti Dual with NVIDIA NVLink
 ```
+\* The Asus AI Overclocking feature of this motherboard allows me to run my CPU at a consistent 4.8GHZ without too much crazy cooling required.
+You will need some sort of AIO or custom water cooling to achieve something similar.

-\* Windows 10 was installed in one SSD to allow easier configurations of BIOS with utilities provided by Asus.
+** Windows 10 was installed in one SSD to allow easier configurations of BIOS with utilities provided by Asus.

-** There is still some considerations to use Intel Optane Memory Raid however, there are some concerns with PCI-e lanes with adding too many devices in addition to running dual GPU (will update further).
+*** There is still some considerations to use Intel Optane Memory Raid however, there are some concerns with PCI-e lanes with adding too many devices in addition to running dual GPU (will update further).

 #### System Configurations
 ```